Profile6 min read11 of 12

 Overview

 You have always felt like an authority in life.
-You have a natural gift of seeing what needs to happen and how to bring missing pieces together to form a bigger, more coherent picture.
-Being a natural-born role model, your wisdom, perception, and vision can be both a gift and a stabilizing force in your world.
-Your high ideals, standards, and goals lead to a tendency to take charge always because very few people can do anything as well as you.
-You have an insatiable quest for knowledge and new interests, constantly absorbing information throughout life.
+You see what needs to happen and how to bring the missing pieces together into a bigger, more coherent picture.
+As a natural-born role model, your wisdom, perception, and vision steady the people around you.
+Your high standards make you want to take charge, because few people do things as well as you do.
+You are endlessly curious, absorbing new information and picking up new interests throughout your life.

-You may sometimes feel frustrated that no one sees the same bigger picture as you, but it's just that the majority of people you come across will not get it in the same way you do.
-There is something assured, clear, well-rounded, and precise about your manner.
-You have the social and professional ability to stand above irrelevant dramas and see things for how they are or what they really mean.
+You may feel frustrated that no one else sees the bigger picture the way you do.
+Most people simply won't.
+There is something assured and precise about your manner, and both socially and professionally you can rise above petty drama and see things for what they really are.

-As with all second-line profiles, you need a place of solitude in which to recharge and take stock.
-There are three potential turning points in your life: the ages of eighteen, thirty, and fifty.
-Most people of your profile feel like applying some form of authority or adopting some responsibility from the threshold of adulthood.
-Come thirty, you will have related to, interacted with, and tasted most things in life, and your boundless enthusiasm will calm down.
-At age fifty, life recognizes the role model you are and can place you in positions of great power and influence.
-With your deep love of fun, you have the potential to bring great light to the world and to perk up the lives of everyone around you, as the role model you always knew you'd be!
+Like all second-line profiles, you need solitude to recharge and take stock.
+Your life has three turning points: eighteen, thirty, and fifty.
+From the edge of adulthood you tend to take on some form of authority or responsibility.
+By thirty, you will have tried and tasted most of what life offers, and your restless enthusiasm settles.
+At fifty, life recognizes the role model you are and can place you in positions of real power and influence.
+With your love of fun, you can bring light to the world and lift the people around you — the role model you always knew you'd be.

 Love & Relationships

-Your love life follows Line 6's three distinct phases, colored by Line 2's natural ease and need for solitude.
-This creates a relationship path that evolves dramatically over your lifetime, with each phase serving a clear purpose.
+Your love life follows Line 6's three phases, colored by Line 2's natural ease and need for solitude.
+The result is a relationship path that changes markedly over your lifetime, each phase serving a clear purpose.

-Before roughly age 30, your Line 6 operates like a Line 3 — experiential, intense, sometimes chaotic.
-Combined with Line 2's natural attractiveness, this first phase often involves being drawn into relationships where others see more potential in you than you see in yourself.
-You may cycle through connections rapidly, gathering crucial data about what love means to you.
+Before roughly age 30, your Line 6 behaves like a Line 3 — experiential, intense, sometimes chaotic.
+Paired with Line 2's natural attractiveness, this first phase often pulls you into relationships where others see more potential in you than you see in yourself.
+You may move through connections quickly, gathering the data that tells you what love means to you.

-From approximately 30 to 50, you move onto the roof.
-This observational phase is amplified by Line 2's hermit tendency — you may become quite withdrawn from active dating, preferring to watch relationships from a distance and process what you learned in phase one.
-Partners during this period need to respect your need for space and reflection.
+From about 30 to 50, you move onto the roof.
+Line 2's hermit tendency amplifies this observational phase — you may withdraw from active dating, preferring to watch relationships from a distance and process what phase one taught you.
+Partners during this time need to respect your need for space and reflection.

-After 50, the Role Model descends from the roof with hard-won wisdom about love, combined with Line 2's natural, unstudied grace.
-This phase carries the potential for your most authentic and fulfilling partnerships.
+After 50, the Role Model descends from the roof with hard-won wisdom about love and Line 2's natural, unstudied grace.
+This phase holds the potential for your deepest and most fulfilling partnerships.

-The relationship trap for 6/2 is becoming permanently aloof.
-The roof phase can extend indefinitely if you use Line 2's hermit nature as justification for never descending back into vulnerability.
-The combination of elevated standards (Line 6) and comfort in solitude (Line 2) can create someone who waits forever for the perfect partner as opposed to engaging with real love.
+The trap for the 6/2 is becoming permanently aloof.
+The roof phase can stretch on indefinitely if you use Line 2's hermit nature as an excuse never to come back down into vulnerability.
+High standards (Line 6) plus comfort in solitude (Line 2) can leave you waiting forever for the perfect partner instead of engaging with real love.

-In the not-self, you either lose yourself in early chaotic relationships (pre-roof) or isolate completely under the guise of having high standards (on-roof).
-The natural talent you carry goes unrecognized because you hide from the very connections that would call it out.
+In the not-self, you either lose yourself in early chaotic relationships (pre-roof) or isolate completely under the cover of high standards (on-roof).
+Your natural talent goes unrecognized because you hide from the very connections that would draw it out.

-When living correctly, your signature state in love is a partnership that feels natural and wise — effortless in its chemistry (Line 2) and grounded in mature understanding (Line 6).
-You bring a unique combination of natural grace and earned wisdom that makes you an rare partner.
+When you live correctly, your signature in love is a partnership that feels natural and wise — effortless in its chemistry (Line 2) and grounded in mature understanding (Line 6).
+Your mix of natural grace and earned wisdom makes you a rare partner.

 Ideal match: other 6/2s and 3/5 profiles.
 Also compatible with 2/4, 4/6, 5/1, and 6/3.